-Second Union school played a major role in the Fife/Bula community during the time it served as a school and for a time thereafter.
-The school was used to educate children until 1959 when students were transferred to an integrated elementary school about a mile away.
-It was at this time that Goochland County sold the building to the trustees of Second Union Church for $900 dollars.
-Second Union Church used the school for Sunday school and Bible school classes.
-When the church built a new Fellowship Hall, the school building became a place for storage.
-In 2009, a group of interested community members, along with former students of Second Union School, teamed with the Goochland Historical Society and secured a Lowe’s Grant to renovate the exterior of the school (repairing the roof, windows, concrete steps, building a ramp, painting, replacing rotten side boards) and completing some electrical work inside.
-The next step for Second Union School, Inc. is to restore the interior of the building and turn it into a museum dedicated to Black American education in Goochland County.
+Second Union School played a major role in the Byrd District of Goochland county.
+The school was used to educate black children in grades first through seventh until 1959.
+At that point, students were transferred to a consolidated elementary school, Second Union School, about a mile away.
+Simultaneously, Goochland County sold the original building to the trustees of Second Union Baptist Church for nine hundred dollars.
+The church used the building for Sunday school, Bible school classes, and August Homecoming dinners.
+After Second Union Baptist Church built a new fellowship hall, the school building became a place for storage.
+In 2005, alumni of Second Union School and members of Second Union Baptist Church teamed with the Goochland Historical Society to secure a Lowe’s Grant to renovate the exterior of the school (repairing the roof, windows, concrete steps, building a handicap ramp, painting, and replacing rotten side boards).
+Also, electrical work was completed, and an HVAC system was installed.
+The next step was to restore the interior of the building and turn it into a museum dedicated to Black American education in Goochland County.

 The school was added to the National Register of Historic Places in 2005.
 The Historical marker was erected alongside the road in 2007.
 In 2009, the organization was granted a 501(c)(3) nonprofit status.
 In 2016, Virginia Association of Museums recognized the school as a museum.
 Currently, Second Union (Rosenwald) School Museum and the Goochland County public Schools work together by aligning the SOLs with the museum’s history.
 The museum is open to the public.

 For more information: http://www.dhr.virginia.gov/registers/Counties/Goochland/037-5051_SecondUnionSchool